christophstrasen/WorldObserver/docs_internal/logbook.md

   - Added a dedicated `tests/unit/patching_spec.lua` to exercise patch seams and ensure patches affect long-lived handlers.

 - Refined square helper strategy around “stable payload + optional live object”:
-  - Implemented square hydration as a **stream helper** (`whereSquareHasIsoSquare`) instead of record decoration, aligning with the existing helper attachment mechanism.
+  - Implemented square hydration as a **stream helper** (`squareHasIsoSquare`) instead of record decoration, aligning with the existing helper attachment mechanism.
   - Implemented `SquareHelpers.record.getIsoSquare` with `validateIsoSquare` + `hydrateIsoSquare` as patchable seams, using `getWorld():getCell():getGridSquare(x,y,z)` (and `getCell()` fallback) guarded by `pcall`.

 - Restored and clarified corpse detection:
   - Re-introduced `SquareObservation.hasCorpse` as a materialized boolean and populated it primarily via `IsoGridSquare:getDeadBody()` at record creation time (fallback to `hasCorpse` when needed).
-  - Updated square helpers to treat corpse detection as a patchable record-level predicate (`SquareHelpers.record.squareHasCorpse`) used by `whereSquareNeedsCleaning`.
+  - Updated square helpers to treat corpse detection as a patchable record-level predicate (`SquareHelpers.record.squareHasCorpse`) so it can be reused in stream helpers and in mod-defined predicates.
   - Updated schema docs (`docs_internal/mvp.md`) and added a unit test ensuring `hasCorpse` is set when `getDeadBody()` returns a corpse.

 - Tightened “patchable by default” policy in docs: